 These loans are funded by multiple individual investors who contribute small amounts.
 Your credit score, amount, and term influence your interest rate.

 Repayment periods are short, but interest rates are often higher than other loan types.
+They can work if you lack the equity for a secured option, but compare the total cost carefully before committing.

-Cash-out refinancing replaces your current mortgage with a larger one—and you get the difference in cash.
+Cash-out refinancing replaces your current mortgage with a larger one, and you get the difference in cash.

 Thanks to the Tax Cuts and Jobs Act of 2017, most personal residence improvements aren't tax-deductible.
 However, two exceptions still apply: